luhamoza/bookbot/README.md

 # Bookbot project

-A small project to analyze word count
+A small CLI project to analyze word count in a text file